AsifArkadia/mcino-Introduction-to-Git-and-GitHub/CODE_OF_CONDUCT.md

 # Code of Conduct

-## Janji Kami
+## Our Pledge
-Kami berkomitmen menciptakan lingkungan yang ramah.
+We are committed to creating a welcoming and inclusive environment.

-## Standar Kami
+## Our Standards
+- Be respectful
-- Bersikap sopan
+- No harassment
-- Tidak diskriminatif
+- No discrimination

-## Tanggung Jawab Penegakan
-Tim bertanggung jawab menegakkan aturan.
+## Enforcement Responsibilities
+Maintainers are responsible for enforcing the code.

-## Ruang Lingkup
+## Scope
-Berlaku di semua interaksi proyek.
+This Code applies to all project spaces.

-## Penegakan
+## Enforcement
-Pelanggaran akan ditindak.
+Violations may result in actions.

-## Pedoman Penegakan
+## Enforcement Guidelines
-Dilakukan secara adil.
+Handled fairly and consistently.

-## Atribusi
+## Attribution
-Diadaptasi dari Contributor Covenant.
+Adapted from Contributor Covenant.